Qualified Employment Permits in Germany for Skilled Workers with an Academic Degree: latest guide

 Receive Residence Permit

-Upon successful application and approval, the applicant will receive a temporary residence permit valid for up to four years, contingent upon the duration of their employment contract.
+Upon successful application and approval, the applicant will receive either a one-year-national visa or a residence permit valid for up to four years, contingent upon the duration of their employment contract.

 Need this information in your email? read it for later, get information directly in your inbox